 The Chugoku Area is the western part of Honshu, the main island, and is made up of five prefectures: Yamaguchi, Shimane, Hiroshima, Tottori and Okayama.
 It is connected by bridges with both Shikoku to the south and Kyushu to the west.
 It is divided by the Chugoku Mountains, which run east to west, into the San-in region facing the Sea of Japan and the San-yo region facing the Inland Sea.
 Tourists in the San-in region visit its National Parks and onsen (hot springs).
-The San-yo region is largely industrial but has a mild climate and several areas of interest to the visitor.
+The San-yo region, with Hiroshima as is its major city, is largely industrial but has a mild climate and several areas of interest to the visitor.

 The major cities in the area are Hiroshima, Okayama and Kurashiki.
 Though frequently hit and damaged by typhoons, Miyajima Island near Hiroshima is one of the most famous and visited spots in Japan.